flutter-it/docs/docs/documentation/watch_it/watch_functions.md

 T watch<T extends Listenable>(T target);
 ```

-That listenable is passed directly in as a parameter which means it could be  some local variable/property or also come from get_it.
+That listenable is passed directly in as a parameter which means it could be  some local variable/property or also come from `get_it`.
 Like

 ```dart
 final userName = watch(di<UserModel>()).name;